 Learn More

 The Bridges Training Series is a college and career training series.
 It is currently offered online, with four trainings designed to prepare young adults ages 18-24 with intellectual disabilities for higher education, independent living, and careers.
-The four trainings are: Academic and Assistive Technology, Setting & Realizing Goals Using Person-Centered Planning, Healthy & Social…
+The four trainings are: Tools for Academic Success, Setting & Realizing Goals Using Person-Centered Planning, Healthy & Social…

 Learn More